-If you are interested in becoming a peer mentor, please speak to your care coordinator to discuss a referral to the project.
+If you are interested in becoming a peer mentor, please speak to your care coordinator or contact the service to discuss a referral to the project.

-Our peer mentoring schemes at iHear Route 36 Hounslow, Iris Reading and Brighton Pavilions have been awarded the National Vocational and Voluntary Organisations (NVCO)'s Approved Provider Standard Accreditation (APS).
+Our peer mentoring schemes at Iris Reading and Brighton Pavilions have been awarded NCVO's Approved Provider Standard (APS) Accreditation.